 POVERTY AWARENESS MONTH

 January is Poverty Awareness Month!
 Respond to Pope Francis' challenge to listen to the needs of and empower persons in poverty by participating in Poverty Awareness Month.
-An online and print calendar (also en Español) includes daily ways to learn about poverty, get inspired by how communities are responding, and take action with others.
+A daily calendar (also en Español) includes ways to learn about poverty, get inspired by how communities are responding, and take action with others.

 In addition to the calendar are longer daily reflections (also en Español).
 You can also sign up to receive the daily reflections by email.